GenericMappingTools/gmt/doc_modern/rst/source/pstext.rst

-.. index:: ! pstext
+.. index:: ! text

 ******
-pstext
+text
 ******

 .. only:: not man